 Parents: Plan for Your Child's College Costs

-It’s impossible to predict whether your child will experience unexpected costs or an emergency during his or her time in college.
+It’s impossible to predict whether your child will experience unexpected costs or an emergency during their time in college.

 But by researching,